My Antweight (1lb) Meltybrain Battlebot

 This can provide a higher kinetic impact (depending on spin speed) than a shell spinner, where the bot base remains still underneath a spinning shell, or a horizontal spinner, with a rotating ring around a stationary bot.
 Because nearly 100% of the bot weight can be used as a weapon, Meltybrain style bots can be fierce.

-Pac-Attac uses a line of LEDs to show an animated Pacman opening and closing its mouth.
+Pac-Attac uses a line of LEDs to show an animated Pac Man opening and closing its mouth

 I set out on this project to build a meltybrain that could be used without an external light beacon.
 Since my local combat events are held outside in the sun, I didn’t want to worry about interference issues from sun reflections and the like.